jiayihoffman/jiayihoffman.github.io/_posts/2025-07-14-Stock-Trading-AI-Agent.md

   <img src="/assets/ai_agent/get_tech_analysis_screen.png" />

 #### NFLX
-On July 18, **Netflix** stock dropped 5% after a strong earnings report, and the large price swing triggered sentiment analysis of the stock.
+On July 18, **Netflix** stock dropped 5% after a strong earnings report, and the large price swing triggered a sentiment assessment of the stock.
 Here is the response from my Stock Trading Agent:

 > **Sentiment for NFLX News: MIXED (Positive Bias)**
 >